tilde-lab/yascheduler/CLOUD.md

 Azure Cloud should be pre-configured for `yascheduler`.

 It is recommended to use [Azure CLI][az_cli_install].
-Configure it.
+Configure it beforehand.

-Run command and write down `subscriptionId` to config file.
+Run command and write down `subscriptionId` to the config file.

 ```sh
 az account subscription list
 ```

 Create a dedicated Resource Group.
 See [documentation][az_manage_rg].
-For example, `yascheduler-rg` in `westeurope` location:
+For example, consider `yascheduler-rg` in `westeurope` location.
-Write down resource group and location to the config.
+Write down the resource group and location to the config.

 ```bash
 az group create -l westeurope -g yascheduler-rg